Bjarne-AAU/MonteCarloLocalization/report.md

 ### Stratified Sampling

 Similar to naive sampling, we compute the cumulative sum of the weights and normalize it.
-However, it differs from it in that we divide our sampling space into N equal groups (i.e. the stratification), then we draw uniformly from each group.
+However, it differs from it in that we divide our sampling space into $N$ equal groups (i.e. the stratification), then we draw uniformly from each group.
 This results in drawing the same amount of times from each subdivision, and hence we ensure that we sample more evenly across the sampling space.

 ```python
 def resample_stratified(self):